cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ![Configure PostgreSQL Render continued](resources/milestone-1/create-db-config-continued.png)

-Render will begin provisioning a shiny new managed database for you - which can take a few minutes, so grab a snack :).
+Render will begin provisioning a shiny new managed database for you - which can take a few minutes, so grab a snack.

 Once Render has finished provisioning the database the status will change to *Available*.

 ![PostgreSQL Render is ready](resources/milestone-1/postgres-render-ready.png)

-Let's pause a moment to verify that we can both, access the database, and that the database is working as expected.
+Let's pause a moment to verify both: access the database, and that the database is working as expected.
 As in previous milestones, we'll do this via pgAdmin.
 Once you've launched pgAdmin you'll need to configure it to access the Render database.
-All the information that you need, the hostname of the database container, database name, user and password can be found in the *Connections* section of our Render database dashboard.
+All the information that you need, the hostname of the database container, database name, user and password can be found in the *Connections* section of the Render database dashboard.
 Make a note of your database's connection data, you'll need it shortly.

 ![PostgreSQL connection details](resources/milestone-1/postgres-render-connections.png)